 Karna-the Real Hero of Mahabharata, the World's Greatest Epic From India (Part I)

 The world's greatest epic 'Mahabharata' speaks the story of a great war between the Pandavas and the Kauravas.
-It is written in Sanskrit by Vyasa in 6th century BC.
-It has hundred thousand couplets in 18 sections and is considered as the longest epic of the world.
+It is written in Sanskrit by Vyasa in the 6th century BC.
+It has hundred thousand couplets in 18 sections and is considered to be the longest epic of the world.
 The bloody war lasting eighteen days concludes with the victory of Pandavas over Kauravas.
 It is the triumph of good over evil.